How many children do you serve?

 Can you come to my home and pick up furniture or appliances that I want to donate?

 We ask that you please not drop off any large items at the center.
-If you call 816-329-5263 and leave a message, someone will contact you within 48 hours concerning your items.
+If you would like to donate larger items such as appliances or furniture, please call 816-329-5205 and let them know you would like to speak with someone about pickup or delivery of items.

 Can my child fulfill community service requirements by volunteering at Operation Breakthrough?